zaphosting/docs/docs/vserver-linux-javascript.md

 ---
-id: server-linux-javascript
+id: vserver-linux-javascript
-title: 'Server: Install Javascript'
+title: 'Server: Installation of Javascript'
-description: Information on how to install and run Javascript on your server from ZAP-Hosting.com - ZAP-Hosting.com documentation
+description: Information on how to install and run Javascript on your Windows server from ZAP-Hosting.com - ZAP-Hosting.com documentation
 sidebar_label: Install Javascript
 ---

 ## Introduction

 This guide provides steps for the installation of NodeJS, Deno and Bun.
-These commands must be executed via SSH, if you don't know how to connect to your server via SSH, please have a look here: [Initial access (SSH)](https://zap-hosting.com/guides/docs/vserver-linux-ssh)
+These commands must be executed via SSH, if you don't know how to connect to your server via SSH, please have a look at our [Initial access (SSH) guide](https://zap-hosting.com/guides/docs/vserver-linux-ssh).

-## Preparation
+## Prerequisites

 Before you install anything on a server it is recommended to run the update command corresponding to your operating system to keep your server secure.